Colleges by Location

 Campus Life

 Not everything at University of Wisconsin-Eau Claire is about learning and grades: campus life is an essential part of your educational experience.
-Find out some info about social life at University of Wisconsin-Eau Claire.
+Find out some details about students' life at University of Wisconsin-Eau Claire.

 Student Organizations

-Those interested in music can join the University of Wisconsin-Eau Claire band or chorus.
-For those drawn to acting, there is a drama club where you can participate.
-For individuals with an interest in media and communication, University of Wisconsin-Eau Claire publishes its own newspaper and has its own radio station.
+If you are interested in music, you can join the University of Wisconsin-Eau Claire band or chorus.
+There is a drama club you can join if acting is something that interests you.
+You have a talent for media and communication?
+University of Wisconsin-Eau Claire publishes its own newspaper and has its own radio station.

 Student Services

-At University of Wisconsin-Eau Claire, there are many amenities required for a comfortable and safe life on campus.
+University of Wisconsin-Eau Claire has a number of services needed for a pleasant and safe life on campus.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Wisconsin-Eau Claire.

 All in all, campus life at University of Wisconsin-Eau Claire is rich and vibrant and provides all you need for a comfortable stay.